Reduce your waste that goes to landfills by participating in recycling and composting programs.

 Commercial properties in Pacific Grove have the option to divert food scraps and certified compostable food ware to anaerobic digestion and compost through the City’s contract hauler.
 Please see for organicstoenergy.org more details and a case study on organics recycling at Asilomar Conference Grounds.

-The California Green Building Code, or CALGreen, requires all permitted residential and non-residential construction, demolition and additions/alterations projects to recycle or salvage a minimum 50% of nonhazardous construction materials from the project.
+The California Green Building Standards Code, CALGreen, requires all permitted residential and non-residential construction, demolition and additions/alterations projects to recycle or salvage a minimum 65% of nonhazardous construction materials from the project.

-For information on C&D recycling at the Monterey Regional Waste Management District (MRWMD) facilities in Marina, please see Construction and Demolition.
+For information on C&D recycling at the Monterey Regional Waste Management District (MRWMD) facilities in Marina, please see Construction and Demolition and 2017 Materials Recovery Facility Construction Project information.

 To save in disposal costs, materials such and concrete/asphalt, metals, lumber, and soil can be separated at the jobsite and recycled at either the Monterey Regional Waste Management District’s Materials Recovery Facility, or at another C&D recycler in Monterey such as: